junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Or maybe ask for her help?
 A witch in our team gotta be better than nothing.
 Maybe there's a spell Cas knew that she knew and we could use."

 Dean thinks about that.
-"Alright, you do that, talking to her, fathering the kid, I'll try Cas."
+"Alright, you do that, talk to her, father the kid, whatever, I'll try Cas."

 "Sounds like a plan."
 Sam nods.